durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ![](../Images/sc900lab1.png)

-## Task 1: Accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal
+## Task 1: Accessing Microsoft Entra ID (previously referred to as Azure AD) through the Microsoft 365 Admin portal and through the Azure portal

-As a subscriber to Microsoft 365 you are already using Azure AD.
-In this task, you will walk through accessing Azure AD through the Microsoft 365 Admin portal and through the Azure portal.
+As a subscriber to Microsoft 365 you're already using Microsoft Entra ID (previously referred to as Azure AD).
+In this task, you will walk through accessing Microsoft Entra ID through the Microsoft 365 Admin portal and through the Azure portal.

 1. Open another tab in Microsoft Edge, in the address bar enter **[admin.microsoft.com](https://admin.microsoft.com/)** to access the Microsoft 365 admin center.